Zewo/Zewo/README.md

 └── Tests
 ```

+`Package.swift` is the manifest file used by **SwiftPM** to configure your Swift package.
 Open `Package.swift` with your favorite editor and add `HTTPServer` as a dependency.

 ```swift
 import PackageDescription